Covered California 2019 Open Enrollment Period: October 15 – January 15

 What if I want to apply and it’s not Open Enrollment?

 The only other way to buy an insurance plan outside of open enrollment is to qualify for special enrollment.
+This time frame is called the Special Enrollment Period (SEP).
 This exception allows you to apply for health insurance if you’ve had certain qualifying life events, such as:

 - Losing your job